vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 {% endhighlight %}
 </pre>

 Note that the previous examples used `or` to combine the two operators.
-Instead using `and` requires that some document is in both the top-k results of each.
-Increasing `targetHits` to 500 we find 9 tracks that overlap:
+Using `and` instead, requires that there are documents that is in both the top-k results.
+Increasing `targetHits` to 500,
+finds 9 tracks that overlap.
+In this case both closeness labels have a non-zero score.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>